TNikolai/redux-segment/README.md

   - Group
   - Alias

-✝ Recommended router.
+✝ To track automatically page events on location change use *connected-router* as redux-router deprecated.
 You can also trigger page views manually.

 ## Motivation